Xero API Integration: Pricing, Scopes, Sync Boundaries

 | You manage several Xero organizations | Logging into each one separately | Consolidate tenants into one reporting layer |

-Case Study: Consolidating Three Xero Organizations
+Illustrative Scenario: Consolidating Three Xero Organizations

 The problem.
 Every month the finance lead logged into three separate Xero organizations, exported profit-and-loss and aged-receivables reports from each, and stitched them together in a spreadsheet to produce a consolidated view for the partners.
 It took two full days, the numbers were a month stale by the time anyone saw them, and consolidating across three entities by hand was error-prone.
 The partners wanted one consolidated dashboard, refreshed weekly.